ByteWelder/TactilityDocs/docs/versions/main/board-development.md

 ### Drivers

-You can find many of drivers at [components.espressif.com](https://components.espressif.com/).
+Re-use existing drivers from:
+- Tactility at `Drivers/`
+- [components.espressif.com](https://components.espressif.com/) and write your own wrappers.
+Look at Tactility's `Drivers/` for examples.

 Alternatively, you can implement your own or refactor another open source driver.

 ## Setting Up A New Board